-Big-Money Investors Gear Up For A Trillion-Dollar Bet On Farm Land
+Big-Money Investors Gear Up For A Trillion-Dollar Bet On Farmland

 Critics of large-scale, capital-intensive farming say that absentee ownership, even in its current form, has been destructive.
 They say that rented farmland often gets abused; that tenant farmers won't spend money protecting soil and water because they can't be sure that they'll be around to see the benefits of that long-term investment.
 Many non-farming landowners won't pay, either, simply because it cuts into their short-term rental income.

-Sarah Carlson, from an environmentally-minded group called Practical Farmers of Iowa, points to the example of "cover crops," which farmers plant in the off-season to protect the soil and reduce water pollution.
+Sarah Carlson, from an environmentally minded group called Practical Farmers of Iowa, points to the example of "cover crops," which farmers plant in the off-season to protect the soil and reduce water pollution.
 She's compared maps of Iowa that show rates of cover crop adoption and the prevalence of rented land.
 "It's really dramatic, the two maps, placed next to each other," she says.
 "Where the cover crops are, and where the cash-rent land is: they're opposite."

 On the land that Ray Williams acquired from Rich Showalter, little seems to have changed, at least for now.
 It's a big flat field of corn and soybeans just north of the small town of Dumont and the West Fork of the Cedar River.
 This was once wetland and prairie, the land of native people known as the Sauk and the Meskwaki.
 In the 1850s, the federal government sold it off to white settlers.
 Records at the Butler County recorder of deeds show that a dozen people have owned it since then.
 Rich and Sharon Showalter held it longer than any of the others.